Python Nested Functions

 talk('I am going to buy the milk')

-If you want to access a variable defined in the outer function from the inner function, you first need to declare it as nonlocal:
+The inner function can read variables from the outer function without any special syntax.
+But if you want to assign to a variable defined in the outer function, you first need to declare it as nonlocal:

 def count():